General Information

 The PTSA and the Associated Student Body (ASB) occasionally sponsor fundraisers to benefit their schools or charitable organizations.
 All fundraisers must have prior approval from the building principal.

-Parents/Caregivers who wish to donate gifts to the school or the district may contact their school office for regulations and guidelines.
+Parent/guardian/caretakers who wish to donate gifts to the school or the district may contact their school office for regulations and guidelines.
 Some businesses will match gifts to the school or district (Regulation 6114).
 Gifts are tax deductible.
-Gifts may also be given through the Issaquah Schools Foundation or the Issaquah PTSA
+Gifts may also be given through the Issaquah Schools Foundation or the Issaquah PTSA.

 Lost and Found and Personal Items